 CWD is not caused by a bacteria or virus.
 It is classified as a prion disease.
-A prion is an altered protein that causes other normal proteins to change and cause sponge-like holes in the brain.
-CWD is related to, but different from, scrapie in sheep, Bovine Spongiform Encephalopathy (BSE or mad cow disease) in cattle and Creutzfelt-Jacob Disease (CJD) in humans.
+A prion is an altered protein that causes other normal proteins to change, resulting in sponge-like holes in the brain.
+CWD is related to, but different from, scrapie in sheep, Bovine Spongiform Encephalopathy (BSE or mad cow disease) in cattle, and Creutzfelt-Jacob Disease (CJD) in humans.
 These diseases also attack the brain and cause deterioration and eventual death.
-CWD was first identified in the 1960s in a Colorado research facility and since that time has been found in multiple states and Canadian provinces, Norway, Sweden, Finland, and South Korea.
+CWD was first identified in the 1960s in a Colorado research facility but has since been found in many states and Canadian provinces, Norway, Sweden, Finland, and South Korea.
 It is unknown whether sika deer are susceptible to CWD.

-CWD appears to be passed between animals via saliva and possibly feces and urine.
-Animals can also become infected through direct contact with an environment (i.e., soils) that is contaminated with the prions.
-At this time it is unclear whether transmission between females and their fetuses (maternal transmission) can occur.
-CWD may be transmitted more readily within overpopulated herds and at feeding stations where direct physical contact among individuals is more likely.
+CWD appears to be passed between animals via saliva, urine, and semen.
+Animals can also become infected through direct contact with an environment (i.e., soils or vegetation) that is contaminated with the prions.
+At this time, it is unclear whether transmission between females and their fetuses (maternal transmission) can occur.
+CWD may be transmitted more readily within overpopulated herds and at feeding stations where direct physical contact among individuals and contaminated environments is more likely.
 There is currently no evidence that CWD is transmissible to humans.
 Public health officials recommend that human exposure to CWD be avoided and recommend not consuming venison from infected deer.
 There are basic precautions, outlined below, that hunters should take to minimize any risk associated with CWD.

 Status of CWD in Maryland

 The Department of Natural Resources has tested 13,314 deer through random CWD surveillance since 2002.
 Sick deer displaying neurological symptoms were tested for CWD from 1999-2001.
-The disease was detected for the first time in Maryland from a deer taken by a hunter in November 2010.
-To date, 133 infected deer have been documented in the state.
+The disease was detected for the first time in Maryland from a deer taken by a hunter in November 2010, in Allegany County.
+To date, 171 infected deer have been documented in the state.